22.11.2024

 Briefly about the "Thesis of Cassiciacum":

 According to Bp.
-Guerard des Lauriers’ thesis, a public heretic, a member of the Vatican II church - who incurred excommunication ipso facto, but a declaratory sentence was not pronounced by any ecclesiastical judge - is capable of receiving valid election to the Papacy.
+Guerard des Lauriers’ thesis, a public heretic who incurred excommunication ipso facto, but a declaratory sentence was not pronounced by any ecclesiastical judge - is capable of receiving valid election to the Papacy.
 Bp.
-Guerard des Lauriers tried to convince Traditional Catholics that the Vatican II “popes” succeed as legitimate designees to the Papacy and continue the line of St. Peter materially, but not formally.
-They lack jurisdictional authority because of the obstacle that they posit to the reception of the authority.
-They are not true popes, but are legally in the position to become true popes if they can remove the obstacle to the reception of the authority of the office.
+Guerard des Lauriers teached that the Vatican II popes succeed as legitimate designees to the Papacy and continue the line of St. Peter materially, but not formally; they lack jurisdictional authority because of the obstacle that they posit to the reception of the authority.
+They are not true popes, he says, but are legally in the position to become true popes if they can remove the obstacle to the reception of the authority of the office.

 Here I will comment on five pro “Material Pope Thesis” arguments regarding the “matter of authority” and “material succession”.
-While these arguments are intended to convince Traditional Catholics that “the Novus Ordo hierarchy constitute the Catholic hierarchy materially”, my comments are intended to show that these arguments are erroneous.
-However, I want to emphasize that my comments are directed against the thesis itself, and not against its adherents.
+My comments are intended to show that these arguments are erroneous.

 Argument 1: